mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 - Automate repetitive tasks.
 - It is a two-sharp blade.
 Never automate when DOING a task.
 - Automating is more enjoyable than doing (Procrastination).
-- Automate only tasks made on daily basis.
+- Automate only tasks made daily.
 - Don't automate infrequent things.

 # 10. Avoid Unproductive Meetings 🤝